sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ```

 This function call dispatches a `speculateTransaction` action in
-`CheckoutPage.duck.js`, which in turn calls the FTW server using the
+`CheckoutPage.duck.js`, which in turn calls the template server using
-correct endpoint.
-To pass the cleaning fee selection to the API call, we
+the correct endpoint.
+To pass the cleaning fee selection to the API
-add it to `orderData` within the `speculateTransaction` action.
+call, we add it to `orderData` within the `speculateTransaction` action.

 ```diff
 + const { deliveryMethod, quantity, bookingDates, hasCleaningFee, ...otherOrderParams } = orderParams;